 Garhmukteshwar & Brij Ghat:-

-Situated in District Ghaziabad about 47 kms. from Meerut and 70 kms from Ghaziabad, Garhmukteshwar has been famous from ancient times as being an important religious place.
+About 47 kms. from Meerut and 70 kms from Ghaziabad, Garhmukteshwar has been famous from ancient times as being an important religious place.
 Ancient name of Garhmukteshwar was Shivvallabhpur.
 It is said that Gan (followers/slaves) of Lord Shiva get there emancipation here, that’s why it come to be known as Garhmukteshwar.
 Nakka Kuan, Jama Masjid, Meerabai ki Reti and Ganga Temple are very ancient places of immense religious faith and worth visiting.
-Birjghat is situated about 5 km. from Garhmukteshwar on right bank of Holy River Ganga on Delhi-Lucknow National Highway.
+Brijghat is situated about 5 km. from Garhmukteshwar on right bank of Holy River Ganga on Delhi-Lucknow National Highway.
 Brijghat has emerged as a new holy pilgrim center for the devotees.
 It is also known as Haridwar of U.P.
 Here at the Ghat Aarti (religious ceremony) is being performed in worship of God.

 Namaste Midway-UP Tourism